Badsworth/pfml_scripts/docs/api/deployment.md

 Deployments to all environments are managed through GitHub Actions.

-The `master` branch is automatically deployed to `test` as pull requests are merged into it.
+The `main` branch is automatically deployed to `test` as pull requests are merged into it.

 Unlike deployments to `test`, all deployments to `training, performance, stage` and `prod` are triggered manually.